North American Manufacturers Embracing Friction Welding

 KUKA Systems and its sister company's friction welding systems are proving increasingly important in the manufacturing industry with their almost limitless applications.

 Automotive and other manufacturers have a strong interest in incorporating more lighter weight, bimetallic components into their products.
-It’s the way of the future, and it’s fuelling North American demand for advanced friction welding systems like those from KUKA Systems (Sterling Heights, IL) and sister company Thompson Friction Welding.
+It’s the way of the future, and it’s fuelling North American demand for advanced friction welding systems like those from KUKA Systems North America LLC (Sterling Heights, MI) and sister company Thompson Friction Welding.

-“Much of the rising demand for friction welding systems comes from an awareness among manufacturers, especially vehicle and heavy equipment OEMs, who believe that it’s the best method to join similar and dissimilar metals,” says Robert Giaier, director, KUKA Systems North America LLC.
+“Much of the rising demand for friction welding systems comes from an awareness among manufacturers, especially vehicle and heavy equipment OEMs, who believe that it’s the best method to join similar and dissimilar metals,” says Robert Giaier, director, KUKA Systems North America.

 “Combining metals lightens driveline components in vehicles, from the family car to the largest mining, construction and agricultural equipment,” adds Giaier.
 “Maximizing the use of lighter weight components is key to meeting more stringent government fuel efficiency standards.”